zellij-org/zellij-org.github.io/docs/src/faq.md

 ## How can I switch between sessions or launch a new session from within Zellij?
 You can use the built-in `session-manager`.
 By default, launch it with `Ctrl o` + `w`.

+## Does Zellij run on Windows?
+Yes.
+Zellij runs natively on Windows.
+The following differences apply compared to Linux/macOS:

+- **IPC**: Named pipes (`\\.\pipe\...`) are used instead of Unix domain sockets.
+The maximum socket path length is 256 characters (vs 108 on Unix).
+- **PTY**: Windows pseudo-terminals (ConPTY) are used instead of Unix PTYs.
+- **Web Server**: The built-in web server is fully functional on Windows, including the `--daemonize` flag which uses a `--server-startup-timeout` option (default: 10 seconds) for background server startup.

+## Can I upgrade Zellij without losing my running sessions?
+Yes.
+Sessions persist across Zellij version upgrades.
+The IPC contract uses protocol buffers and the socket directory uses a versioned path (`contract_version_1`) rather than per-Zellij-version directories.
+Sessions created by one Zellij version can be attached to by another version, as long as the contract version remains the same.

+The socket directory is located at:
+- **Linux/macOS**: `$XDG_RUNTIME_DIR/zellij/contract_version_1/` (or equivalent)
+- **Windows**: Named pipes under the `contract_version_1` namespace

+**Note for script authors:** If existing scripts reference the old per-version socket paths, they should be updated to use the new `contract_version_1` path structure.

 ## Editing the pane scrollbuffer with `ctrl + <s> + <e>` doesn't work, what's wrong?

 By default, Zellij looks for an editor defined in the `EDITOR` or `VISUAL` environment variables (in this order).